 1. Large amounts of information

-Nursing students have to memorize drugs, their side effects, their classes, and tons more.
-It’s a lot of information to digest at once, and nursing students need to nail it pretty fast to succeed in their pharmacology course and in nursing school.
+Nursing students have to memorize drugs, their side effects, their classes, and more.
+It’s a lot of information to digest at once, and students need to grasp each concept quickly to succeed in their pharmacology course and in nursing school.

 2. Dosage calculations

-Nursing students must learn how to calculate drug dosages to ensure patients receive the right amount of medication—not too little and not too much.
-A dosage mistake (or administration mistake) could be extremely dangerous and could end a nurse’s career.
-This can be very nerve-wracking for nursing students.
+Nursing students must learn how to calculate drug dosages to ensure patients receive the correct amount of medication—not too little and not too much.
+A dosage mistake (or administration mistake) is extremely dangerous and has the potential to end your nursing career.

 3. Drug interactions and classes

-Another place where there is no room for error is knowing drug interactions and classes.
-Nursing students learn the importance of how drugs interact within the human body and with other drugs.
-You generally need a good grasp of biology and chemistry to master this.
+Another area where there is no room for error is your understanding of drug interactions and classifications.
+Nursing students learn the importance of how drugs interact within the human body and with other medications.
+Generally, you need a good grasp of biology and chemistry to master this.

 4. Application of knowledge

-Nursing students must also keep ethics, patient rights, and patient safety in mind.
-It’s very important to avoid errors and follow the proper protocols when applying their knowledge in the field.
+Nursing students must keep ethics, patient rights, and patient safety top of mind.
+It’s critical to avoid errors and follow the proper protocols when applying your knowledge in the field.

 5. Drug administration

-Nursing students need to know what drug to prescribe, how much of it, how often the patient needs it, and what way it needs to be administered.
-Not only that, nurses must provide accurate documentation when it comes to administering medication.
+Nursing students need to know which drug to prescribe, how much of it to administer, how often the patient needs it, and the correct method of administration.
+Not only that, but nurses must also provide accurate documentation when administering medication.
 This is otherwise known as the rights of medication administration.

 Study Strategies to Use for Pharmacology in Nursing School